davidsonfellipe/awesome-wpo/README.md

 > A content delivery network or content distribution network (CDN) is a large distributed system of servers deployed in multiple data centers across the Internet.
 The goal of a CDN is to serve content to end-users with high availability and high performance.
 See a large list of CDN in [Wikipedia](http://en.wikipedia.org/wiki/Content_delivery_network#Notable_content_delivery_service_providers).

-- [Cloudflare CDN](https://www.cloudflare.com/application-services/products/cdn/) - A content delivery network that uses next-gen tech to deliver fast, reliable, CDN services
+- [Cloudflare CDN](https://www.cloudflare.com/application-services/products/cdn/) - A content delivery network that uses next-gen tech to deliver fast, reliable, CDN services.
 - [PageCDN](https://pagecdn.com/lib) - A state-of-the-art opensource CDN with aggressive content optimization using brotli-11 compression, HTTP/2 server push, better HTTP/2 multiplexing, and more.
 Supports 100s of libraries and 2000+ WordPress themes already.
 Easy to use, easy to link, and very fast.
 - [jsDelivr](https://github.com/jsdelivr/jsdelivr) - Similar to Google Hosted Libraries, jsDelivr is an open-source CDN that allows developers to host their own projects and anyone to link to our hosted files on their sites.
 - [Google Hosted Libraries](https://developers.google.com/speed/libraries/) - Google Hosted Libraries is a content distribution network for the most popular, open-source JavaScript libraries.